Rejecting the Lord vs. Departing the Faith

 Therefore, this applies to Christians who have left Christianity and turned to other beliefs.
 They have turned their backs on God and Christ.

-For example, Christians who have experienced those five things above and later become Satanists or Buddhists or Hindus, thus they have accepted other deity as their god.
+For example, Christians who have experienced those five things above later become Satanists, Buddhists, or Hindus, thus they have accepted other deities as their god.
 The above speaks of them.

 However, it’s perfectly OK for them, first to leave other religions and come to Christ, because they could find repentance.
 But the reverse is not possible.

 Repentance is impossible for them for the reasons the Apostle laid out in Hebrews 6:4-6.

 “For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, (Hebrews 6:4).

 “And have tasted the good word of God, and the powers of the world to come,” (Hebrews 6:5).